-Due to the rise in COVID-19 cases in our area and in accordance with new mandates issued by the city of Philadelphia Board of Health, Temple University will now require all students, faculty, staff and contractors to be fully vaccinated in order to safeguard the health and wellness of our community.
+Due to the rise in COVID-19 cases in our area and in accordance with new mandates issued by the city of Philadelphia, Temple University will continue to require all students, faculty, staff and contractors to be vaccinated by Oct.
+15 in order to safeguard the health and wellness of our community.

-When you are fully vaccinated, upload your immunization record to the health portal.
-You will not be considered fully vaccinated by the university until those records have been received.
+When you are vaccinated, upload your immunization record to the health portal.
+You will not be considered vaccinated by the university until those records have been received.

-Read responses to questions about the university’s new COVID-19 vaccination requirement.
+Read below to responses to questions about the university’s new COVID-19 vaccination requirement.

 Getting Your Vaccine at Temple

 Students, faculty and staff can call 215-204-7500 to schedule an appointment to receive the vaccine at Student Health Services, 1700 N. Broad St., 4th floor.
 Appointments can also be made using the health portal.

 Read responses to questions about vaccine distribution at Temple below.